 |0 – 0 =||0|

 Let us now do the same example above in Excel.

 It is very simple.
 You need to provide the two inputs of the Ask price of a stock and Bid price of the same stockBid Price Of The Same StockBid Price is the highest amount that a buyer quotes against the “ask price” (quoted by a seller) to buy particular security, stock, or any financial instrument. .

 You can easily find out the spread of the stock of Company M in the template provided.

-This has been a guide to bid-ask spread formula, calculator of the bid-ask spread, along with examples and excel templates.
+This article has been a guide to the bid-ask spread formula.
+Here we discuss the Bid-Ask Spread calculator along with examples and excel templates.
 You may also look at the following articles to enhance your investing skills.